IntBio-UCD/parent_pops_common-gardens/scripts/Climate_Prep.md

 ![](Climate_Prep_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

--   Populations that get more than 70 mm of snow pack in a year (on average): growth season = when there is no snowpack
+-   Populations that get more than 70 mm of snow pack in a year (on average): growth season = when snowpack < 70 mm With <70 mm as the only criteria, a lot of pops grow all year and months aren't consecutive.
+Need to try first month as pck==0 and following months as pck <70mm

 Recent climate